Aruba Taxi Fare Calculator & Official Aruba Taxi Prices (2026)

 • Service is regulated and tourist-friendly.

-• Share your exact hotel name and confirm fare before loading bags.
+• Share your exact hotel name and confirm the zone fare plus any surcharges before loading bags.

 Taxi vs shuttle vs bus vs rental car